 One example of this came from a study in the Journal of Sport Science revealed that minimalist running shoes improved performance over a 5 km distance because of the lightness factor and by engaging a more effective forefoot strike, which is also directly related to reduced stress on the body.

-In their study, the researchers compared the effects of minimalist footwear (Asics Piranha SP4 — 5mm heel drop–shown below) vs the conventional running shoe on running performance during a timed trial in trained distance runners who were unfamiliar with wearing minimalist footwear, and who were heel strikers.
+- The researchers compared the effects of minimalist running shoes (Asics Piranha SP4 — 5mm heel drop–shown below) vs the conventional running shoe on running performance during a timed trial in trained distance runners who were unfamiliar with wearing minimalist footwear, and who were heel strikers.